Januarius: Blood

 Januarius is famous for the annual liquefaction of his blood, which, according to legend, was saved by a woman named Eusebia just after his death.
 A chronicle of Naples written in 1382 describes the cult of Saint Januarius in detail, but mentions neither the relic nor the miracle.
 The first certain date is 1389, when it was found to have melted.
 Over the next two and a half centuries official reports began to appear declaring that the blood spontaneously melted, at first once a year, then twice, and finally three times a year.
 While the report of the first incidence of liquefaction made no explicit reference to the saint's skull, soon afterward assertions began to appear that this relic was activating the melting process, as if the blood, recognizing a part of the body to which it belonged, "were impatient while waiting for its resurrection".
 This explanation was definitively abandoned only in the 18th century.

-Thousands of people assemble to witness this event in Naples Cathedral three times a year: on 19 September (Saint Januarius's Day, commemorating his martyrdom), 16 December (celebrating his patronage of Naples and its archdiocese), and the Saturday before the first Sunday of May (commemorating the reunification of his relics).
+Thousands of people assemble to witness this event in Naples Cathedral three times a year: on 19 September (Saint Januarius' Day, commemorating his martyrdom), 16 December (celebrating his patronage of Naples and its archdiocese), and the Saturday before the first Sunday of May (commemorating the reunification of his relics).

 The blood is also said to spontaneously liquefy at certain other times, such as papal visits.
 It supposedly liquefied in the presence of Pope Pius IX in 1848, but not that of John Paul II in 1979 or Benedict XVI in 2007.
 On March 21, 2015, Pope Francis venerated the dried blood during a visit to Naples Cathedral, saying the Lord's Prayer over it and kissing it.
 Archbishop Sepe then said, "The blood has half liquefied, which shows that Saint Januarius loves our pope and Naples."

 When the blood fails to liquefy it is said to be a bad omen, some people even correlate some of the years when the miracle did not happen with wars or pandemics.
 Times where the blood did not liquefy include: September 1939, September 1940, September 1943, September 1973, September 1980, December 2016 and December 2020.
 The blood usually takes anywhere from 2 minutes to one hour to fully liquify but it can take days.